PankajRPandey/BrandNewTab/README.md

 ## Demo
 Here is a working live demo : <i>TODO</i>

+## Try this extension in developer mode

+Follow these steps to run BrandNewTab in Google Chrome or latest Microsoft Edge  as a developer.

+- Clone this repo or Download & unzip repo
+- Open the url chrome://extensions/ in Google Chrome or edge://extensions/ in Microsoft Edge.
+- Click on _Developer mode_ toggle button so that you can see developer options.
+- Click on the **Load unpacked** button
+- Browse to the location where this repo (BrandNewTab folder) is saved/cloned and select it as the extension directory.

 ## Screenshots

 ### Gradient as background
 ![INTRO](images/1_win_gradient_bg.png)

 ![INPUT](images/2_win_gradient_bg.png)

 ![CLOCK/GREET](images/3_win_gradient_bg.png)

 ### Image as background
 ![MAIN](images/4_win_image_bg.png)

 ![MAC](images/5_mac_image_bg.png)

 ![MAC](images/6_mac_image_bg.png)

 ### Pattern as background
 ![MAC](images/7_mac_pattern_bg.png)